DFHack/dfhack/docs/guides/stonesense-art-guide.rst

 The solid area is the floor space taken up by a sprite, while the dotted box indicates the volume above this area corresponding to one z-level.

-Understanding how Stonesense deals with sprites is central to anyone who wishes to modify the content.
-The scheme is not very complicated, and this guide will give a short introduction to how they work.
-The way sprites are loaded is fairly generalized.
-With the exception of floors, which we will discuss later, all sprites are 32x32 pixels big and come in groups known as Sprite Sheets.
-All sprites are loaded and rendered in 32-bit full-color PNGs.
-The image files should have a transparent background but pure magenta (RGB: 255,0,255) is also treated as transparent.
+The way sprites are loaded is fairly generalized: Sprite sheets, and the index of a sprite within that sheet.

 Sprite sheets
 -------------